 In the panic to get it out into the field, it can be easy to overlook the extreme risks that slurry mixing and spreading can pose, particularly that of slurry gas.
-We spoke to Kevin Campbell, an inspector with the HSENI's Major Investigation Team about the dangers of slurry gas and what farmers can do to help prevent tragedy.
+We discuss the dangers of slurry gas and what farmers can do to help prevent tragedy.

 Slurry Gas Explained